MicrosoftDocs/learn/learn-pr/azure-devops/deploy-azure-functions/includes/3-set-up-environment.md

 To complete this module, you need your own [Azure subscription](https://azure.microsoft.com/free/?azure-portal=true).
 You can get started with Azure for free.

-You don't need an Azure subscription to work with Azure DevOps, but you'll use Azure DevOps to deploy to Azure resources that exist in your Azure subscription.
+Although you don't need an Azure subscription to work with Azure DevOps, this exercise is using Azure DevOps to deploy to Azure resources in your Azure subscription.
 To simplify the process, use the same Microsoft account to sign in to both your Azure subscription and your Azure DevOps organization.

+> [!IMPORTANT]
-If you sign in with different accounts, then you should add a user to your DevOps organization under the Microsoft account that you use to sign in to Azure.
+> If you sign in with different accounts, then you should add a user to your DevOps organization under the Microsoft account that you use to sign in to Azure.
 For more information, see [Add users to your organization or project](/azure/devops/organizations/accounts/add-organization-users?azure-portal=true&tabs=browser).
 When you add the user, choose the **Basic** access level.

 Then sign out of Azure DevOps and sign in with th new user account.
 Use the Microsoft account that you use to sign in to your Azure subscription.